bear9bear/osticket-prereqs/README.md

 <h2>6.
 Completing the Installation</h2>

-- You are now ready to connect osTicket to your MySQL database:
+- You are now ready to connect osTicket to your MySQL database

 <h2>Complete Install</h2>

-You are now ready to connect osTicket to your MySQL database
+You are now ready to connect osTicket to your MySQL database.

 <h3>Step 1: Create a New Database</h3>

-- Open HeidiSQL and create a new database for osTicket
+- Open HeidiSQL and create a new database for osTicket.

 <h3>Step 2: Configure osTicket to Connect to the Database</h3>